openhab/openhab-docs/installation/windows.md

 ## Backup

 Make sure that you make regular backups of the **conf** and **userdata** folders, you can zip and unzip these folders too and from openHAB installations (even across most versions).
 When you have a setup that you are happy with, it would be a good idea to make a backup of the whole `C:\openhab` folder.
-Which can be used anytime after a failure.
+Which can be used any time after a failure.

 ## Updating the openHAB Runtime